Jess-FisherKappen/1701QCA-Assessment-2/index.md

 ## Other research ##
 *Include here any other relevant research you have done.
-This might include identifying readings, tutorials, videos, technical documents, or other resources that have been helpful.
-For each particular source, add a comment or two about why it is relevant or what you have taken from it.*
+This might include identifying tutorials, videos,  or other resources that have been helpful.*

 ### *Brief resource name/description* ###

-*Provide a link, reference, or whatever is required for somebody else to find the resource.
+*Provide a link for somebody else to find the resource.
 Then provide a few comments about what you have drawn from the resource.*

 ## Conceptual progress ##